inhopark94/FGSM-Adversarial-Attack/README.md

 * matplotlib :
 conda install matplotlib

-you can write the code in the anaconda evironment directory where you download the file. and when you use a New_BlackBox.py code, need to change PATH_Result, PATH_Oracle to your directory.
+when you use a New_BlackBox.py code, need to change PATH_Result, PATH_Oracle to your directory.

 PATH_Result is a perturbed image download directory.
 PATH_Oracle contains both of oracle file directory and .pth file name.

+you can write the bottom code in the downloaded file directory at the anaconda evironment.

 python WhiteBox.py